-Bring the milk and vanilla to a boil in a medium saucepan.
-Remove from heat and set aside to cool down.
+Bring milk and vanilla to boil in light medium saucepan.
+Remove from heat and let it cool down.

-Spread the almonds onto a parchment lined baking pan and toast in a pre-heated 350 F (180 C) oven for 10 minutes – until they become lightly browned.
-Let them cool.
+Pour the almonds in a baking pan, on parchment) and bake it in a pre-heated oven for 10 minutes at 350 F (180 C) – until pale gold.
+Let them cool down.

-Combine the ingredients for the caramel directly into a 24cm diameter mould.
-Wearing oven mitts, place the mould over low heat and dissolve the sugar in it.
-Increase the heat to medium-high and bring the mixture to a boil.
-Boil without stirring until the mixture turns deep golden brown, swirling the pan occasionally.
-Carefully tilt the mould to coat its bottom (not sides) with caramel.
+Pour the ingredients for caramel directly in the mold.
+Protecting your hands with gloves, put the mold over low heat and dissolve the sugar in it.
+Increase heat to medium-high and bring mixture to boil.
+Boil without stirring until mixture turns deep golden brown, swirling pan occasionally.
+Carefully tilt mold to coat bottom (not sides) with caramel.

-Place the almonds, Amaretto cookies and 1 tbsp of sugar in a food processor and pulse until the mixture turns into a very fine powder.
+In a grinder, pour the almonds, the Amaretti and 1 tablespoon of sugar and grind the mix, until it turns into a powder.

-With an electric mixer, whisk the eggs with the rest of the sugar until pale yellow.
-Add the powdered almonds and Amaretto cookie mixture, and the milk through a sieve.
-Pour the custard in the mould you have prepared.
+With an electric mixer, whisk the eggs and the rest of the sugar until pale.
+Add the mix of powdered almonds and Amaretti, and the milk through a sieve.
+Pour the custard in the mold you have prepared.

-Place the mould in a baking pan and add enough hot water so it comes up halfway the mould.
+Place the mold in a baking pan and add enough hot water to it to come halfway up sides of mold.

-Generally, in the case of traditional Portuguese Milk, the mould is covered with a lid in order to keep the top of the custard soft.
-In this case however, the almonds and cookies must rise to the top while it bakes to form a crispy crust.
+In the case of the Italian Milk Portuguese style, the mould is covered by a lid in order to keep the top of the custard soft.
+In this case, the almonds and cookies must raise to the top and form a crispy crust.

-Run a small sharp knife around edge of the custard to loosen it.
-Turn the custard onto plate and serve.
+Run a small sharp knife around edge of custard to loosen.
+Invert custard onto plate and serve.